 Iron is central to the production of both red blood cells and thyroid stimulating hormone (TSH).
 Iron is also important for your thyroid health as it makes the stored thyroid hormone T4, and converts T4 to T3 (the active thyroid hormone).
 [3], [4]

 Many of us with hypothyroidism and Hashimoto’s also have gut issues.
-‘Leaky gut‘ seems to be a very common issue for thyroid patients, especially those with Hashimoto’s and in fact, various sources, such as Thyroid Pharmacist Izabella Wentz, state that a leaky gut needs to be present for Hashimoto’s to even be triggered in the first place.
-[5]
+‘Increased Intestinal permeability‘ (IIP) seems to be a very common issue for thyroid patients, especially those with Hashimoto’s and in fact, various sources state it needs to be present for Hashimoto’s to even be triggered in the first place.

-‘Leaky Gut’ refers to the intestinal barrier of the gut becoming permeable from illness, infections, food intolerances (especially gluten) or even stress, which then goes on to cause other problems and symptoms, particularly with optimal digestion and absorption of vitamins and minerals from your food.
+IIP refers to the intestinal barrier of the gut becoming more permeable from illness, infections, food intolerances or even stress, which may then go on to cause other problems and symptoms, particularly with optimal digestion and absorption of vitamins and minerals from your food.
 Improving gut health can help with the absorption of vitamins and minerals from your food.

 Why is Iron Important?